hyphaltip/htbda_perl_class/lectures/Orthologs/Homology_orthology.slides.md

 ---
 #Running OrthoMCL

-Requires use of database (mysql), BLAST, some Perl modules, and the MCL program
+* Requires use of database (mysql), BLAST, some Perl modules, and the MCL program
+* BLAST of all proteomes against each other (one big BLAST run)
+* parse output
+* Run clustering

 ---
 #Lets run OrthoMCL